kueblc/LDT/README.md

-#Lightweight Decorator for Textareas
+# Lightweight Decorator for Textareas
-##In browser live syntax highlighting
+## In browser live syntax highlighting

+## NOTICE
+As of 2013, this project is no longer actively maintained.
+Will accept pull requests for minimal tweaks or bug fixes, as long as they fit within the scope of the project as a lightweight live syntax highlighting solution.
+As of 2018, everything should still be functional and usage of the technique on which this is based is now commonplace.

 LDT aims to provide a simple, lightweight, and highly extensible alternative to existing in-browser live syntax highlighting solutions by leveraging clever CSS and native functionality.
 Other solutions often re-implement large parts of the user interaction, or use inconsistent pseudo-standard features such as contentEditable and designMode.
 This results in either a lack of native functionality or a large code-base to compensate or both.